Rodents

 +

-Yes, rodents pose serious health risks.
-They spread diseases like Hantavirus, Salmonella, and Leptospirosis through their droppings, urine, and saliva.
-They also gnaw on electrical wiring, creating fire hazards, and can cause significant structural damage.
+Yes, rodents pose real health risks.
+They can spread diseases through their droppings, urine, and saliva.
+They also gnaw on electrical wiring, which can create fire hazards.
+They can cause damage to your home's structure too.

 How do mice get in my house?